Zah00rAhmad/LAMPSTACK101-Zahoor-Ahmad/README.md

 Allow traffic on port 22 (SSH) with source from any IP address.
 This is opened by default.

 Step 2
-Let's Connect our instance using SSH, then cd into the folder where the private-key was downloaded then ssh into it cd desktop chmod 400 steghub.pem ssh -i "steghub.pem" ubuntu@ec2-34-227-7-216.compute-1.amazonaws.com
+Connect our instance using SSH, then cd into the folder where the private-key was downloaded then ssh into it cd desktop chmod 400 steghub.pem ssh -i "steghub.pem" ubuntu@ec2-34-227-7-216.compute-1.amazonaws.com